 Some of us will go through life never admitting or recognising we’re wrong or admit our faults; but would still be quick off the mark when it came to recognising other people’s faults.
 Do we even recognise our faults?

-There’s something about the human condition that makes us hesitant to admit we’re ever at fault.
-Even when it becomes obvious to everyone else, we’re still not prepared to admit we’ve screwed up.
-I know that if my physical issues had been addressed, my behaviour would have been different.
+There’s something about the human condition that makes us hesitant to admit we’re at fault.
+Even when it becomes obvious to everyone else, we’re still not prepared to admit we screwed up, but if we were to address our issues, our behaviour would change.

-I did recognise my own behaviour traits, which presented through my frustrations of living with something I knew nothing about, but unconsciously I couldn’t stop myself.
-When we learn to understand and recognise our own faults, we’re more likely to want to change our presenting behaviour.
+I didn’t understand or recognise my own behaviour traits, which presented through my frustrations of living with something I knew nothing about; unconsciously I didn’t seem to be able to stop myself.
+When we come to understand and recognise our faults, we’re more likely to want to change our presenting behaviour.

-In my own case that was more difficult to do, because the underlying physical and emotional issues were never addressed.
-That was my parents’ problem, not mine.
+In my own case it was difficult to do, because the underlying physical and emotional issues were never addressed.
+That wasn’t down to me.